Visa policy of Botswana

 Visitors to Botswana require a visa unless they come from one of the visa exempt countries.

 Visa policy map

 Visa exemption

-Holders of passports of the following 103 jurisdictions do not require a visa to visit Botswana for up to 90 days (within a 12-month period):
+Holders of passports of the following jurisdictions do not require a visa to visit Botswana for up to 90 days within a 365-day period (unless otherwise stated):

+ID - May enter Botswana using an ID Card in lieu of a passport valid for 6 months.

+1 - 30 days each visit, but 90 days within any 365-day period.